Research, Simulation, and Quality

 Simulation Center

 One day per week during ambulatory weeks is protected for simulation center training at the J. Wayne and Delores Barr Weaver Simulation Center.
 This curriculum is led by our chief residents and faculty and is quite varied, from simulated patient interactions to code blue training, initial patient care procedure learning, and point of care ultrasound (POCUS).
-Our simulation center and POCUS curriculum is very robust and there are opportunities to spend additional time in the simulation center as requested.
+Our simulation center and POCUS curriculum are robust, and there are opportunities to spend more time in the simulation center as requested.

 Virtual tour: Explore the J. Wayne and Delores Barr Weaver Simulation Center at Mayo Clinic in Jacksonville, Florida